MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-packaging-dot-net.md

 ### Step 2: Enhance

 If you want to call the UWP APIs available from your Win32 code, you need add a reference to `\Program Files (x86)\Windows Kits\10\UnionMetadata\Windows.winmd`.
-The full list of UWP APIs available to your app is listed in the article [Supported UWP APIs for apps converted with the Desktop Bridge](desktop-to-uwp-supported-api.md).
+The full list of UWP APIs available to your app is listed in the article [UWP APIs available to a packaged desktop app (Desktop Bridge)](desktop-to-uwp-supported-api.md).

 Because this file is not needed in Windows 10, you don't need to distribute it.
 In the reference properties, set the property "Copy Local" to false.